How to Live a Mud-Free Life

 Mud.
 It’s a prevalent problem most horse owners face year-in and year out, and can cause an array of issues.
 When moisture takes over the ground and horses walk over it regularly, mud develops and can cause more than a mess.

-MUD PREVENTION RECOMMENDATIONS
+MUD PREVENTION RECOMMENDATIONS FOR HORSES

 Evaluate your current footing